I frequently write about promotions for purchasing airline miles and hotel points, as this can represent an excellent value.

 - The Citi Prestige Card offers a $250 annual travel credit, which can be used to purchase miles with an airline that processes mileage purchases directly

 So, the above is my advice if buying points from an airline that processes mileage purchases directly.
-But what about the other airlines and hotels, which process points purchases through points.com?
+But what about the other airline and hotel programs, which process points purchases through points.com?

 My general advice with points.com purchases is to:

 - First use a credit card on which you’re trying to reach minimum spending requirement in order to earn a sign-up bonus, since this is a great non-bonused category in which to do so

 - Then use a credit card that helps you maximize your return on everyday, non-bonused spending; this includes cards like the Chase Freedom Unlimited® (review), Citi Double Cash® Card (review), Capital One Venture Rewards Credit Card (review) (Rates & Fees), and Capital One Venture X Rewards Credit Card (review) (Rates & Fees)

-- Do keep in mind that if you’re buying points from a program that bills points purchases in a foreign currency, you’ll want to use a card with no foreign transaction fees, so I’d recommend the Capital One cards, since they don’t have foreign transaction fees
+- Keep in mind that if you’re buying points from a program that bills points purchases in a foreign currency, you’ll want to use a card with no foreign transaction fees, so I’d recommend the Capital One cards, since they don’t have foreign transaction fees

-For many, buying miles is one of the best ways to book premium cabin airline tickets or five star hotels at huge discounts.
+For many, buying points is one of the best ways to book premium cabin airline tickets or five star hotels at huge discounts.
 If you want to maximize the return you get out of your miles & points purchases, it’s valuable to understand how different programs process those purchases.

-As you can see above, you can earn up to 5x points on mileage purchases processed directly by airlines, and up to 2x points on points purchases processed through points.com, which personally I value as an incremental return of 3.4-8.5%.
+As you can see above, you can earn up to 5x points on points purchases processed directly by airlines, and up to 2x points on purchases processed through points.com, which personally I value as an incremental return of 3.4-8.5%.

 Which credit card do you use when buying points?